 Are there issues you don’t offer psychotherapy for?

-As a private psychotherapist, I work with people who have a wide range of mental health concerns and illnesses.
-However, as I specialise in working with people recovering from sexual abuse, narcissistic abuse and other types of significant relational trauma, I don’t work with people with Narcissistic Personality Disorder or those who have abused others in any way.
+As I specialise in working with people recovering from narcissistic abuse, sexual abuse and other types of significant relational trauma, I don’t work with people with Narcissistic Personality Disorder, very strong narcissistic traits, or those who have abused others in any way.

-I also tend not to work with people who have been diagnosed with psychotic mental disorders such as schizophrenia.
+I also tend not to work with people who have been diagnosed with personality disorders or psychotic mental disorders such as schizophrenia.
 This is simply because it is not my area of expertise and it is important you work with specially trained clinicians to get the correct treatment to support you over the long-term.